qdrant/landing_page/qdrant-landing/content/documentation/agentic-rag-crewai-zoom.md

         )
         self.embedding_model = SentenceTransformer('all-MiniLM-L6-v2')
 ```
+The singleton pattern in data_loader.py is implemented through a MeetingData class that uses Python's __new__ and __init__ methods.
+The class maintains a private _instance variable to track if an instance exists, and a _initialized flag to ensure the initialization code only runs once.
+When creating a new instance with MeetingData(), __new__ first checks if _instance exists - if it doesn't, it creates one and sets the initialization flag to False.
+The __init__ method then checks this flag, and if it's False, runs the initialization code and sets the flag to True.
+This ensures that all subsequent calls to MeetingData() return the same instance with the same initialized resources.

 When processing meetings, we need to consider both the content and context.
 Each meeting gets converted into a rich text representation before being transformed into a vector: